Logo

 While powerful, the integration has some challenges:

-• No Native Integration: Requires middleware or custom APIs, which may add complexity and cost.
+• No Native Integration: Requires middleware or custom APIs, which can increase complexity and cost.

-• Technical Expertise: Setting up middleware or APIs may require developers or consultants, especially for custom workflows.
+• Technical Expertise: Implementing middleware or APIs may require developers or consultants, especially for custom workflows.

-• Cost: Braze Enterprise plans and Salesforce Enterprise/Unlimited editions are required, which may be expensive for small businesses.
+• Cost: Braze Enterprise plans and Salesforce Enterprise or Unlimited editions are necessary, which may be costly for small businesses.

 • Data Volume: Syncing large datasets can strain middleware or API limits, requiring careful planning.

-• Real-Time Limits: While Braze excels at real-time engagement, Salesforce’s API may introduce slight delays in data syncing compared to native integrations.
+• Real-Time Limits: Although Braze excels at real-time engagement, Salesforce’s API may introduce slight delays in data syncing compared to native integrations.

-Evaluate your team’s needs and budget to determine if the integration fits your stack.
-For advanced needs, consider third-party tools like Workato or Tray.io for enhanced syncing capabilities.
+Assess your team’s needs and budget to determine whether the integration fits your stack.
+For advanced requirements, consider third-party tools such as Workato or Tray.io for enhanced syncing capabilities.

 Getting Started